SRGSSR/playsrg-apple/docs/README.md

 * Resume playback and continuous playback.
 * Favorites.
 * Downloads (iOS only).
-* AirPlay and Google Cast support (iOS only).
+* AirPlay, Google Cast and CarPlay support (iOS only).
 * VoiceOver and larger font support for better accessibility.
 * Handoff support (iOS only).

-Depending on the business unit, some functionalities might not be available (e.g. SWI has no radio content).
+Depending on the business unit some functionalities might not be available (e.g. SWI has no radio content).

 ## Compatibility